 The normal tax shall be withheld at the source from income

-without benefit of the specific exemption designated in paragraph C of
+but without benefit of the specific exemption designated in

-may be applicable to income arising within the United States and
+as may be applicable to income arising within the United States and

 for refund of excess tax withheld, as provided by paragraphs B and P

 of the income-tax law, may be filed by nonresident aliens, their

 agents or representatives, with the debtor corporation, withholding

 agent, or collector of internal revenue for the district in which

 That part of paragraph E of the law which provides that "if